mrjasongorman/compre/README.md

 ### Approach

 Using the [11ty](https://www.11ty.dev/) static site generator to allow the most flexibility with templating and content.
-Where possible will use plain HTML and CSS to allow other to quickly grasp the setup and build on top.
+Where possible will use plain HTML and CSS to allow anyone to quickly grasp the setup and build on top.